-Trump asked Ukraine president to look into Biden activities: call summary
+Trump pressed Ukraine president to probe Biden activities: call summary

 “The actions of the Trump presidency revealed a dishonorable fact of the president’s betrayal of his oath of office, betrayal of our national security and betrayal of the integrity of our elections,” Pelosi said on Tuesday.

+Trump, who on Twitter on Tuesday called the House impeachment inquiry “Witch Hunt garbage,” in recent days has defended his actions in the Ukraine matter as appropriate.

+On Tuesday, Trump said the call with Ukraine’s president was “perfect” and “couldn’t have been nicer,” adding, “There was no pressure put on them whatsoever.”
+Trump has repeatedly suggested wrongdoing by Biden and his son but has offered no evidence to back up the assertion.

-Biden, who served as U.S. vice president from 2009 to 2017, is the current front-runner for the Democratic presidential nomination.
-Trump is seeking a second four-year term in the November 2020 election.
+Biden, who served as U.S. vice president from 2009 to 2017, is leading a field of other Democrats vying for the party’s nomination to face Trump, who is seeking a second four-year term in the November 2020 election.

 The United States has been giving military aid to Ukraine since Russia’s annexation of Crimea in 2014.
 The $391.5 million in aid at issue in the current controversy was approved by the U.S. Congress to help Ukraine deal with an insurgency by Russian-backed separatists in the eastern part of the country.